Union FAQ, Links, and By-laws

 at least one course during the academic year at Emerson

 of the AFEC/AAUP, and who are not graduate students at the college.

 The Chapter Executive Board may call membership

 meetings of the Chapter at any time.
-There shall be at least one membership
+There shall be at least one membership meeting

-two-thirds vote of the members attending the meeting.
+of the members attending the meeting.

 Members of the AFEC/AAUP in good standing shall

 be entitled to vote on all matters considered at these meetings; all other

 bargaining unit members (those who are qualified for membership but decline

 it) may attend, but may not vote.